mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/deep-links.md

 Set up a native template with the **Native Mobile App Builder** by following these instructions:

 1. Launch the Native Mobile App Builder from the **App** menu.
-Walk through the wizard and configure the app's details and tokens (for more information, see [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app/)):
+Walk through the wizard and configure the app's details and tokens (for more information, see [Build a Mendix Native App Locally](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/)):

     {{< figure src="/attachments/howto/mobile/native-mobile/implementation/native-deep-link/launch-native-mobile-app-builder.png" alt="launch native mobile builder"   width="400"  >}}